ElvenTools/elven-tools-website/src/docs/minter-dapp-introduction.md

 - [Dapp structure](/docs/dapp-structure.html) - here, you will learn about the essential components of the Dapp
 - [Soon...]
 Dapp configuration walkthrough - here, you will learn how to configure the Dapp properly
-- [Soon...]
-Dapp deployment - here, you will learn how to deploy the Dapp using Netlify or Vercel
+- [Dapp deployment](/docs/dapp-deployment.html) - here, you will learn how to deploy the Dapp using Netlify or Vercel
 - [Soon...]
 Dapp API proxy - how it works - here, you will learn how the API proxy and 'guard' middleware works
 - [Soon...]
 Quick intro to Chakra UI and NextJS with links - here, you will learn how to modify the Dapp using included tools like Chakra UI and NextJS
 - [Soon...]
 Dapp React prebuilt hooks, components, and utilities - here, you will learn about all the custom React hooks and tools which can be used in many different ways